izyuumi/dynamo/tests/fault_tolerance/README.md

 1. Starts a Dynamo frontend with round-robin routing
 2. Starts 2 workers sequentially with vLLM backend
-3. Sends a long completion request (8192 tokens) in a separate thread
+3. Sends a long completion request in a separate thread
 4. Uses parallel polling to determine which worker received the request by checking for "New Request ID:" in logs
 5. Kills the worker processing the request using SIGKILL